-In the event that a student has exercised the institution's formal student complaint procedure, and the problem(s) have not been resolved, the student has the right and is encouraged to take the following steps:
+If a student has used the institution's formal student complaint procedure, and the issue has not been resolved, the student has the right and is encouraged to submit a complaint to ACCET in writing via the online form on the ACCET website (https://accet.org/about-us/contact-us).
+The online form will require the following information:

-- Complaints should be submitted in writing and mailed or emailed to the ACCET office.
-Complaints received by phone will be documented, but the complainant will be requested to submit the complaint in writing. - The letter of complaint must contain the following: - Name and location of the ACCET institution; - A detailed description of the alleged problem(s); - The approximate date(s) that the problem(s) occurred; - The names and titles / positions of all individuals(s) involved in the problem(s), including faculty, staff, and / or other students; - What was previously done to resolve the complaint, along with evidence demonstrating that the institution's complaint procedure was followed prior to contacting ACCET; - The name, email address, telephone number, and mailing address of the complainant.
-If the complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved; and - The status of the complainant with the institution (e.g., current student, former student, etc.).
+- 1. Name and location of the ACCET institution - 2.
+A detailed description of the alleged problem(s) - 3.
+The approximate date(s) that the problem(s) occurred - 4.
+The names and titles/positions of all persons involved in the problem(s), including faculty, staff, and/or other students - 5.
+What was previously done to resolve the complaint, along with evidence demonstrating that the institution's complaint procedure was followed prior to contacting ACCET - 6.
+The name, email address, telephone number, and mailing address of the complainant.
+If the complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved - 7.
+The status of the complainant with the institution (e.g., current student, former student)